 RDO also took the process a step further.
 “We got the managers across all divisions together and identified the best performing salespeople,” Kreps says.
 “We took those tests and merged them to create a profile the ideal RDO employee; the type who will best perform in our own structure.”

 He recommends this approach for all dealers.
 I can tell you that this is an easy exercise to do qualitatively in smaller operations; we did something similar via our EOS process a few years back.

-Kreps’ & Schneider’s tips were so valuable that we’ve created a FREE eGuide for you.
-To download your free copy of “Preparing for Sales Success: Hiring & Onboarding — Part 1,” click here.
+Kreps’ & Schneider’s tips were so valuable that we’ve created a 3-part FREE eGuide series for you.
+To download your free copies of “Preparing for Sales Success: Hiring & Onboarding — Part 1, 2 or 3,” click here.